MahtaFetrat/Persian-MultiSpeaker-Tacotron2/README.md

 python synthesizer_train.py my_run dataset/SV2TTS/synthesizer
 ```

-**5. Inference:**

-For synthesizing wav file you must put all final models in `saved_models/final_models` directory.
-If you do not train speaker encoder and vocoder models you can use pretrained models in `saved_models/default`.

 ## Inference

 To generate a wav file, place all trained models in the `saved_models/final_models` directory.
 If you haven’t trained the speaker encoder or vocoder models, you can use pretrained models from `saved_models/default`.
+These models include `encoder.pt`, your latest synthesizer checkpoint like `synthesizer_000300.pt`, and a vocoder as follows.

 ### Using WavRNN as Vocoder